frh2020/topics/time_series/README.md

 ## Modification from the original work in v1

 1. One-hot encoding is implemented for 'wind direction'.
-2.   'hours' and 'day-of-year' features are added as seasonality factors
+2. 'Hours' and 'day-of-year' features are added as seasonality factors
 3. Providing more multiple hours of input and output time steps.
-4.   make output features selectable, automatically drop unwanted
+4. Make output features selectable, automatically drop unwanted

 ## Modification from v1

-1.   implement multiple output timestep at data prep
+1. Implement multiple output timestep at data prep
-2.   use many-to-many LSTM model with 2 stages
+2. Use many-to-many LSTM model with 2 stages
-3.   simplify inverse scaling for output features
+3. Simplify inverse scaling for output features
-4.   change codes around for 'values' assignment to avoid re-run issue
+4. Change codes around for 'values' assignment to avoid re-run issue
-5.   more plots
+5. More plots

 ## Conditions

-*   input timesteps = 12 hours
+*   Input timesteps = 12 hours
-*   pred timestep = 4 hour
+*   Pred timestep = 4 hour
-*   input features: pm2.5, dew, temp, press, wind speed, wind directions, rain, snow, doy, hour
+*   Input features: pm2.5, dew, temp, press, wind speed, wind directions, rain, snow, doy, hour
-*   output features: pm2.5, temp
+*   Output features: pm2.5, temp
-*   train data duration: 4 years
+*   Train data duration: 4 years
-*   test data duration: 1 year
+*   Test data duration: 1 year
-*   neurons = 50
+*   Neurons = 50
-*   return_sequences = **false**  for 1st stage, **Ture** for 2nd.
+*   Return_sequences = **false**  for 1st stage, **Ture** for 2nd.

 ## Remarks
 Tests show that pm2.5 rmse is not sensitive to neuron number in the range of 40-100, lag hours 12-48.